openconfig/gribi/doc/specification.md

     should only be populated when the client's election ID changed after an election result (election is defined in
     [4.1.4.1](#4141-client-election-in-single_primary)).
-*   `AFTOperation.election_id` is consumed by the server to determine whether to process the AFTOperation.
+*   `AFTOperation.election_id` is consumed by the server to determine whether the source of a request matches the latest election ID.
+This allows the server to reject clients that believe they are the current primary, but have been supplanted, due to a split-brain between clients.
 In `SINGLE_PRIMARY` mode, an `AFTOperation` message should always have the `election_id` populated.

 In `SINGLE_PRIMARY` mode, the device processes the `AFTOperation` only if all the following conditions met: